 Christian first began training in martial arts in 1999 in a classical/non-sport hard-style Tae Kwon Do with Chung Do Kwan USA, with whom he currently holds the rank of sandan.
 Training in this style created his emphasis on honest practicality in training.
 The ongoing interpretation and examination of the style’s 21 forms, one-step sparring, and other drills designed to test the material with partners created a great platform to appreciate the partner drills of Aikido.

-Christian teaches martial arts courses at the collegiate level and provides empowerment-focused self-defense trainings.
+Christian teaches martial arts courses at the collegiate level and provides empowerment-focused self-defense training.
 These courses are grounded in research and enriched by his academic and professional experiences.
-From obtaining a Master's Degree in Conflict Resolution to completing a certificate in human services, learning about the strength of empowered communities has been inspirational.
+From obtaining a Master’s Degree in Conflict Resolution to completing a certificate in human services, learning about the strength of empowered communities has been inspirational.
 From extensive front-line work experience in emergency medical response to mental health case-management, seeing the impact of our relationships at their worst has been a strong motivator.